mkdemir/uzmanposta/README.md

 Before using this project, ensure the following requirements are met:

 - Access to the Uzman Posta API and its documentation.
-- A Bearer access token for API authentication.
+- A **Bearer access token** for API authentication.
-- Python environment with required dependencies installed.
+- A Python environment with the required dependencies installed.

 ## Installation